microbecode/zk-languages/cairo/README.md

 Cairo is a ZK language used in the [Starknet](https://www.starknet.io/en) L2 blockchain.
 It does not support privacy.

-Cairo can be used as stand-alone locally, or for Starknet smart contracts.
+Cairo can be used as stand-alone locally (without proofs), or for Starknet smart contracts.

 ## Usage

 1. Follow the official installation instructions to install [Scarb](https://docs.swmansion.com/scarb/download.html), which is Cairo's unofficial package manager
-1. Run `nargo prove`.
-This generates a `proofs` folder with the actual proof for the program execution, and `Verifier.toml` which has inputs for the verifier.
+1. Run `scarb build`.
+This builds the program
-1. Run `nargo verify`.
-This verifies the proof with the verifier inputs.
-Using incorrect verifier inputs, outputs or wrong proof fails the verification.
-1. If you wish, you can also generate a Solidity verifier program by `nargo codegen-verifier`.
-This gets generated in the `contract` folder.
-Note that this verifier is program-specific, and will not work with any other Noir program than the one you used when generating the verifier.
+1. Run `scarb cairo-run`.
+This runs the program.
+The inputs are inside the program, since Cairo currently doesn't support inputting parameters directly

 ## Overview